Why do Black Men Get Razor Bumps?

 Razor Bumps and Curly Hair

-The main reason why black men get razor bumps more often than their white or Asian counterparts is because curly hair is particularly likely to become ingrown.
+The main reason why black men get razor bumps more often than their white or Asian counterparts is because course and curly hair is particularly likely to become ingrown.
 A razor bump forms when a hair that has been cut off close to the surface of the face turns around and begins growing back into the skin.
 Because curly hair naturally turns back towards the skin during growth, it is much more likely to develop into razor bumps.

 In fact, a study published in the Journal of Investigative Dermatology showed that curly hair is 50 times more likely than straight hair to become ingrown.
 By looking at the genetic code of families affected and unaffected by razor bumps, the authors of this study were able to find a particular gene which is unusually common in people who are prone to ingrown hairs.